postalserver/docs/content/en/developer/api.md

 To authenticate to the API you'll need to create an API credential for your mail server through the web interface.
 This is a random string which is unique to your server.

-To authenticate to the API, you need to pass us this key in the `X-Server-API-Key` HTTP header.
+To authenticate a request to the API, you need to pass this key in the `X-Server-API-Key` HTTP header.

 ## Sending a message